I’ve been thinking a bit lately about how we fell into homeschooling.

 We didn’t come to homeschooling quickly or with any certainty at all.

-I had family who did, and as much as I respected what they were doing, it simultaneously terrified me a little bit.
+I had in-laws who did, and as much as I respected what they were doing, it simultaneously terrified me a little bit.

 And so when my son was 3, we signed him up for church pre-school.
 It didn’t work out exactly as we had planned, and instead of doing another year of pre-school when he was 4, we decided to give homeschooling a shot.